-7/17/1980: Cathay Pacific Begins Hong Kong to London Service
+7/17/1980: Cathay Pacific Begins Hong Kong-London Service

-The honour of flying this historic service (CX201) befell the airline’s second Boeing 747 (VR-HIA), delivered new to the airline in April 1980.
+The honor of flying this historic service (CX201) befell the airline's second Boeing 747 (VR-HIA), delivered new to the airline in April 1980.
 The Jumbo Jet departed the historic Kai Tak Airport (HKG) bound for London Gatwick (LGW) with a fuel stop in Bahrain (BAH).

 The route was initially flown thrice weekly, increasing to a daily rotation from July 1, 1981.

 CX receives its first Boeing 747 (VH-HKG) in 1979.
-Photo: Cathay Pacific.
+Photo: Cathay Pacific

 Global Expansion